MichaelDimmitt-Starred/useful-commands/Readme.md

 d5w    ... delete 5 words
-p      ... paste what was deleted  -- this is a different paste from command c and command v which is convenient. u      ... each u is an undo j      ... josh plicque likes this one.. ive still got to figure it out. shift i ... enter insert mode from escape mode at beginning of line. shift a ... enter insert mode from escape mode at end of line.
+p      ... paste what was deleted  -- this is a different paste from command c and command v which is convenient. u      ... each u is an undo ctrl r ... ctrl r is an redo j      ... josh plicque likes this one.. ive still got to figure it out. shift i ... enter insert mode from escape mode at beginning of line. shift a ... enter insert mode from escape mode at end of line.